gbtec-ext-alejandropena/archetype-webservice-client-alfresco/README.md

 # archetype-webservice-client-alfresco
-Archetype for the generation of a SOAP web service (cxf) client of an Alfresco instance.
+Archetype for the generation of a SOAP web service client of an Alfresco instance using Apache CXF

 ## Archetype compilation